bevanshaw/burgerapp/README.md

 # burgerapp

-University group project to create a web application to manage client burger orders and an ingredients inventory.
+MSwDev group project to create a web application to manage client burger orders and an ingredients inventory.